Bunk Beds with Mattresses

 Bunk beds with ladders

-You’ll see that some of our bunk beds have a type of side latter, which fits onto the bed itself and doesn’t take up any floor space.
+You’ll see that some of our bunk beds have a side ladder, which attaches to the bed itself and doesn’t take up any floor space.
 Others stand at more of an angle.
 Space and how much the ladder will take up when you hook it onto the bed will be a factor you’ll need to consider when choosing your children’s bunk bed.
-Depending on the bed, it’s possible to remove the angled ladders, but you should check the product description first.
+Removing the angled ladders is possible depending on the bed, but you should check the product description first.

 Bunk beds with play features or themes

 Bunk beds don’t all have to be serious!
-Younger children might appreciate bunk beds that have some play feature or theme about them.
-This type of bed can work well with the decor if it has themed wallpaper.
-They won’t be able to wait to climb into bed, which will come in handy for their bedtime routine.
+Younger children might appreciate bunk beds with some play features or themes.
+This bed type can work well with decor with themed wallpaper.
+They won’t be able to climb into bed, which will be handy for their bedtime routine.

 Bunk beds with storage

-As mentioned, one of a bunk bed’s main advantages is the space it can save you, especially if it comes with storage facilities, which some bunk beds do.
+As mentioned, a bunk bed’s main advantage is the space it can save you, especially if it comes with storage facilities, which some bunk beds do.
 Some feature drawers, some come with shelves, and some even have cupboards.
 Failing that, in the case of most beds, you can store stuff in the space under the bed if they don’t offer storage space.

 Bunk beds with desks